fsl.data.atlases

 A sequence of three values, interpreted as atlas coordinates.
 In this case,

-which is interpreted as a weighted mask.
-In this case,maskLabel()
+Imagewhich is interpreted as a weighted mask.
+In this case,maskLabel()is called.

 All other arguments are passed through to the